 St. Mary's and All Saints church was built in 1877.
-It was
+It was built to replace a much earlier church called St. Mary and All Saints,

-feature in the local landscape.
-During 1972 the bells remained silent following a survey
+During 1972 the bells remained silent following a survey of the tower which revealed the need for expensive restoration

-church is now a Grade II listed building.
+The church, which remains a prominent feature of the local landscape, is now a Grade II listed building.

 The parish church of the same name, built in 1877, on the top of the hill, is an edifice of Kentish ragstone with Bath stone